j03-dev/russenger/README.md

             QuickReplie::new("Option 2", Payload::new("/option2", Some("payload_for_option2".to_string()))),
         ];

-        QuickReplieModel::new(user, "Choose an option:", &quick_replies)
+        QuickReplieModel::new(user_id, "Choose an option:", &quick_replies)
             .send()
             .await
             .unwrap();